Leonid Brezhnev: Soviet–U.S. relations

 During his eighteen years as Leader of the USSR, Brezhnev's signature foreign policy innovation was the promotion of détente.
 While sharing some similarities with approaches pursued during the Khrushchev Thaw, Brezhnev's policy significantly differed from Khrushchev's precedent in two ways.
 The first was that it was more comprehensive and wide-ranging in its aims, and included signing agreements on arms control, crisis prevention, East–West trade, European security and human rights.
 The second part of the policy was based on the importance of equalizing the military strength of the United States and the Soviet Union.
 Defense spending under Brezhnev between 1965 and 1970 increased by 40%, and annual increases continued thereafter.
 In the year of Brezhnev's death in 1982, 12% of GNP was spent on the military.
+This build up led numerous observers – including Western ones – to argue that by the mid-1970s the USSR had surpassed the United States as the world's strongest military power.

-At the 1972 Moscow Summit, Brezhnev and U.S. President Richard Nixon signed the SALT I Treaty.
+At the 1972 Moscow Summit, Brezhnev and U.S. president Richard Nixon signed the SALT I Treaty.
 The first part of the agreement set limits on each side's development of nuclear missiles.
 The second part of the agreement, the Anti-Ballistic Missile Treaty, banned both countries from designing systems to intercept incoming missiles so neither the U.S. or the Soviet Union would be emboldened to strike the other without fear of nuclear retaliation.